amir734jj/cs655-lecture-notes/lab01/note.marp.md

 # Cool (Cont.)
 ## More about "strong" aspect.

 There is no pointer in Cool but we have reference type variables (Any, ArrayAny and etc.).
 All types extend `Any` (actually `Any` extends `Nothing` but that is a special type).
 Moreover, we can only extend one type in Cool unlike C++ multiple interihance is not allowed.

+---

+# Cool (Cont.)
+## More about pattern matching

 Cool is strongly typed because we can only type convert between types that are possible.
-For example:

-In the following we should **not** be able to pattern matching from `C` to `String` (in one step):
+For example, in the following we should **not** be able to pattern matching from `C` to `String` (in one step):

 ```
 Nothing -> Any -> | A -> B -> C
                   | String